-A performance improvement process may be implemented at SERC's discretion when an employee's job performance does not meet minimum expectations and/or to increase the quality of work.
+A performance improvement process may be implemented at SERC's discretion when an employee's job performance does not meet minimum expectations.
 Depending on the specific circumstances of the performance adjustments needed and in SERC's discretion, actions to support employee growth and improvement may include peer coaching, mentoring and/or a Performance Improvement Plan (PIP).
 A PIP describes, in writing, specific performance improvement goals and a timeframe for improvement.